Skip to main content

 Forms in AnyDB

 Forms are one of the most powerful and flexible features in AnyDB.
-They allow you to collect data from team members, guests, or public users and automatically store it as structured data documents within your workspace.
+They allow you to collect data from team members, guests, or public users and automatically store it as structured records within your workspace.

 Any form in AnyDB is powered by a template, ensuring all submissions follow a consistent format.